afps-spec

 definition.authMode provider string MUST oauth2\|oauth1\|api_key\|basic\|custom none

-definition.authorizationUrl provider string MUST for oauth2 URI recommended none
+definition.oauth2.authorizationUrl provider string MUST for oauth2 URI recommended none

-definition.tokenUrl provider string MUST for oauth2 URI recommended none
+definition.oauth2.tokenUrl provider string MUST for oauth2 URI recommended none

-definition.refreshUrl provider string MAY URI recommended consumer-defined
+definition.oauth1.requestTokenUrl provider string MUST for oauth1 URI recommended none

-definition.credentialSchema provider object MUST for api_key, basic, custom SHOULD follow AFPS schema format; validator accepts any object none
+definition.credentials.schema provider object MUST for api_key, basic, custom SHOULD follow AFPS schema format; validator accepts any object none

 definition.authorizedUris provider string[] MAY allowed upstream URI patterns none